Too much sales data can be costly and distracting

 The big data revolution has been quietly growing for decades.
 Now, nearly every sales leader understands that there is untapped power in their data.
 However, as teams have jumped headfirst onto this bandwagon, too many of them have ignored some basic realities of selling.
-The end results are wasteful: too many teams are diverting salesperson attention from selling and many of these same teams are spending more money on third party data sources that don’t provably help them sell any better.
+The end results are wasteful.
+Too many teams are diverting salesperson attention from selling.
+In addition, these teams spend more money on third party data sources that don’t help them sell any better.
 Is it possible to have too much sales data?
 Yep, it’s a thing.

 At team after team, we see a common mistake repeating itself.
-Too many sales leaders and their marketing counterparts are simply equating “more data” with “better data.”
-And, in plain fact, more data very often is better.
-Since most CRM systems are so easy to modify, we see incredibly elaborate customizations in which sales reps can enter sales data into several dozens of fields.
+Because most CRM systems are easy to modify, we see elaborate customizations in which sales reps can enter sales data into dozens of fields.
+Too many sales leaders and their marketing counterparts often equate “more data” with “better data.”
+However, just because we can acquire data easily, doesn’t make it a prudent business decision.

 However, in seeking so much feedback from salespeople, we are often losing sight of the salesperson’s most important job…SELLING!
 Ask yourself this, have you ever heard a good sales rep ask the following question: “What do you want me to do, close deals or enter data all day?”
 Whether the question is fair or not is irrelevant.
 Of course we want reps to close business AND comply with company CRM standards.
 But before we just brush off the combative rep, perhaps it is worth examining our CRM expectations.

-At piLYTIX, we closely monitor CRM usage stats.
-Remarkably, we have found an inverse relationship between the number of added custom fields and the level of rep CRM usage.
-Hidden deals, surprise short term closes, and clear “sandbagging” indications tend to be highest at the organizations that have asked reps to enter the most fields of data.
+At PILYTIX, we closely monitor CRM usage stats.
+Remarkably, we find an inverse relationship between the number of added custom fields and the level of rep CRM usage.
+Hidden deals, surprise short term closes, and clear “sandbagging” indications tend to be highest at the organizations that ask reps to enter the most fields of data.

 While our clients benefit from specific recommendations for CRM adaptation, we encourage all senior sales leaders to consider the following when considering their data policies: